 K-2 Reading Foundations Skills Block Differentiation Packs

 The K-2 Reading Foundations Skills Block Differentiation Packs can be used as a resource for planning differentiated small group instruction for students whose microphase aligns with work from a different grade level.
-This resource includes a comprehensive word list, key cycle information and texts for each grade level cycle, suggested instructional practices, engagement texts and decodable readers, and handwriting sheets.
+This resource includes a comprehensive word list, key cycle information and texts for each grade level cycle, suggested instructional practices, decodable readers, and handwriting sheets.

 K-2 Reading Foundations Skills Block: Learning Letters